 How to spend an overnight layover in Munich

-If you have an overnight layover with several hours to spare in the morning before your flight, it’s worth heading into the city.
+If you have an overnight layover or long layover in Munich with several hours to spare in the morning before your flight, it’s worth heading into the city.
 Opt for a centrally located hotel in the Altstadt or near the main train station (Hauptbahnhof), so you can be close to both the S-Bahn airport train and the major city sites.

 Beer halls stay open until midnight or 1am, and in the warmer months, beer gardens are open until around 11pm, so you’ll have plenty of time to engage in one of Munich’s favorite pastimes—drinking.
 There are beer halls all around the Old Town, but be sure to stop by the world-famous Hofbräuhaus, where you can down mugs of its renowned beer, sample hearty Bavarian cuisine, and listen to traditional live music in its many historical rooms.